All Episodes

 Yeah, just imagine this, folks.

-Imagine if the Fort Hood shooter, Malik Nidal Hassan, was shouting, Jesus Christ, as he uh unloaded fire.
+Imagine if the Fort Hood shooter, Malik Nidal Hassan, was shouting, Jesus Christ, as he unloaded fire.

-In a country of 300 million people, uh, there are going to be acts of violence that are inexplicable, even within the extraordinary military that we have.
+In a country of 300 million people, there are going to be acts of violence that are inexplicable, even within the extraordinary military that we have.

-Uh, and I think everybody understands how outstanding the young men and women in uniform are under the most severe stress.
+And I think everybody understands how outstanding the young men and women in uniform are under the most severe stress.

-Well, what about radical Islam?
+But what about radical Islam?

-Obama's having to do with it?
+Obama's having to do with it.

-Mr. President recently, Professor Henry Lewis Gates Jr. was arrested at his home in Cambridge.
+Mr. President, recently Professor Henry Lewis Gates Jr. was arrested at his home in Cambridge.

-And what does it say about race relations in America?
+What does that incident say to you, and what does it say about race relations in America?

 It's fair to say, number one, any of us would be pretty angry.

-And number three, what I think we know separate and apart from this incident, is that there is a long history in this country of African Americans and Latinos being stopped by law enforcement disproportionately.
+And number three, what I think we know separate and apart from this incident is that there is a long history in this country of African Americans and Latinos being stopped by law enforcement disproportionately.

 That's just a fact.